LetsCodeManh/Hyrule-Compendium-js-app/README.md

 A small web application using HTML, CSS, and JavaScript that loads data from the [Hyrule Compendium API]

-This app contains all Creatures, Enemies, Materials, Weapons, and Treasure from the game Legenda of Zelda Breath of the Wild.
+This app contains all Creatures, Enemies, Materials, Weapons, and Treasure from the game Legend of Zelda Breath of the Wild.
 And you also have the access to the details of each object.

-## How I did make it
+## How did I make it

 * At first I was searching for a matching design and layout
 * Luckily I found an open-source Figma file for this project